KyunKyuu/KyunKyuu/README.md

 I'm a Backend Enthusiast from Bandung, West Java, Indonesia.
 I like to try and experiment some new things in the programming world especially on the backend side.

 I'm currently taking a bachelor's degree in Information Engineering.
-I'm still not working.
-But currently I'm still accepting projects as a freelancer.

 ## Reach Me!
 * [LinkedIn](https://www.linkedin.com/in/teguh-iqbal/)